IbrahimSobh/llms/README.md

 1. Machine Translation: P(high winds tonight) > P(large winds tonight)
 2. Spelling correction: P(about fifteen minutes from) > P(about fifteen minuets from)
 3. Speech Recognition: P(I saw a van) > P(eyes awe of an)
+4. Authorship identification: who wrote some sample text
-4. Summarization, question answering, etc.
+5. Summarization, question answering, dialogue bots, etc.

 For Speech Recognition, we use not only the acoustics model (the speech signal), but also a language model.
 Similarly, for Optical Character Recognition (OCR), we use both a vision model and a language model.
 Language models are very important for such recognition systems.